Texas John Slaughter (TV series): Background

 The pilot episode was expanded into a 74-minute feature film, also named after the titular Texas Ranger.
-It was released theatrically overseas in 1958 in color, though the TV version on ABC was broadcast in black & white.
-It featured Robert Middleton, Norma Moore, Robert J. Wilke, Edward Platt and Harry Carey Jr.
+It was released theatrically overseas in 1958 in color, though the TV version on ABC was broadcast in black and white.
+It featured Robert Middleton, Norma Moore, Robert J. Wilke, Edward Platt, and Harry Carey Jr.

 Release

 The series was originally broadcast as segments of The Wonderful World of Disney.

-The series appeared in re-runs on the Disney Channel's classic program block "Disney Drive-In" which was later known as "Vault Disney".
+The series appeared in reruns on the Disney Channel's classic program block Disney Drive-In, which was later known as Vault Disney.

 Merchandising

 The TV show was also adapted into a comic book by Dan Spiegle, distributed by Dell Comics.